Our partner

 Since I 'discovered' my male partner is HPD I have read and read and read so many posts on this forum which have really helped me.
 Like most of you, when I first started reading I had many of those 'OMG' eye opener moments happen when I found I was reading MY story from so many of you (even tho my HPD is male).
 One thing I'm still not sure of though so I thought I would throw it out there.
 Ive read much research and info on HPD and understand that it is most unlikely for someone to have 'pure' HPD, that usually there is a comorbidity or overlap with other cluster B PD traits.

 ANYWAY, let me get to my point - I want to hear (read) if any others out there had HPD partners who made up totally fictional and deluded stories of their past?
-Let me best clarify what I mean with an example-my HPD talks about having a 'ten year gap' in his CV (resume) because he was in a 'special op's' service group - top secret Maxwell Smart kinda shit.
+Let me best clarify what I mean with an example-my HPD talks about having a 'ten year gap' in his CV (resume) because he was in a 'special op's' service group - top secret Maxwell Smart kinda $#%^.
 He was in the RAAF for ten years but he was a mailroom then transport guy - nothing glam.
 He now works in security and there is NO 'missing ten years' as he claims - his 'story' is so full of holes its ridiculous -altho he doesnt seem to be able to see this!
 I was raised in a military family, on military bases and I'm not stupid or niave which I pointed out to him on many occassions.
 He knows (and used to throw it at me when i confronted him about a lie) that I didnt believe a word of his bloody 'made up past' but he has never relented in occasionally referring to it (eg 'the things Ive done, seen', ref to having an off shore bank account but cant access it for god knows whatever reasons).
 ACtually, he used to try to use my disbelief as a throw it back at me that how could he possibly make me believe him about other things (when I caught him in a lie) when I think he lives in a 'deluded alternate reality' anyway (oh, all those totally circular, illogical and frustrating confrontations!)
 I totally believe that he really does believe this 'false/made up' personal history.
 He even had 'one shot, three kill' engraved on his Zippo (metal lighter) as he claims that was his 'personal best' - yet he once tried to ellicit pity from me by telling me he still wakes up in the middle of the night with cold sweats from nightmares he has about the atrocious things he's done o/s as part of his 'secret life'.
 Mind you, he said this to me during one of the numerous times when I tried to end the relationship as a 'your the only person i can talk to about it' sympathy kinda tactic.
 He also takes parts of other peoples backgrounds and incorporates them as his own personal history.
 Is this a 'normal (lol)' HPD characteristic?
 Has anyone else experienced not just a distortion or justification but a totally deluded bogus (and I think actually believed-by the HPD) history?

 Bam